-Component 1: Performing Music Solo Performance- Practice a performance piece on your main instrument or using ICT (GarageBand/Logic).
+Component 1: Performing

-Ensemble Performance- Practice a performance piece on any instrument or using ICT with at least one other performer.
+- Solo Performance: You will practice and perform a piece of music on your main instrument. - Ensemble Performance: You will practice and perform a piece of music on an instrument with at least one other performer.

-Component 2: Composing Music
+Component 2: Composing